TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/README.md

 Silde 14
 - Set threshold for recommendation problem (if more than x, recommend).

-Slide 21
-- Supervised falls into: Binary, multi-class, regression

-Slide 24
-- Unsupervised falls into :
-- Spot outliers or indicator anomalies

-Slide 32
-- Deep learning is also divided into supervised and unsupervised
-- CNN/ANN

 Slide 36
 - Difference between ml and dl is features are created the machine (not manually or statistically)